codacy/docs/docs/getting-started/configuring-your-repository.md

 # Configuring your repository

-Once you've [added your first repository](codacy-quickstart.md), **it's important that you configure it** to best match your use case and preferences.
-An optimal configuration integrates code analysis seamlessly into your development pipeline while avoiding false positives.
-This encourages your team to follow best practices.
+Once you've [added your first repository](codacy-quickstart.md), it's important that you configure the analysis tools to match the use cases of your team and avoid any distracting false positives.
+In particular, you should configure any coding conventions and best practices that your team may already be following or that you want to enforce.

 To configure your repository, follow these steps: